Carclew has a CBL package ready for delivery in 2019 and beyond.

 Research shows that when children use their whole body to learn in a creative and active way, there has been improved interest in learning, school attendance and student attitude resulting in better test outcomes and increased student resilience.

-Teachers are also recognising their own professional development and learning through CBL, discovering new techniques to engage with students with whom they’ve previously struggled.
+Teachers are also recognising their own professional development and learning through CBL, discovering new techniques to engage with students of all abilities.

 In 2017 CBL project utilised active and arts-based approaches to engage primary school students in learning the maths curriculum.
 In 2017 the program involved five professional artists working in eight schools engaging 750 young people in arts rich learning.